xMinds events, resources, and memberships are always FREE

 Where can I find basic information about MCPS transition services?

-MCPS provides basic information about transition services on their Transition Services Office web page and in their Transition Services Booklet.
+MCPS provides basic information about transition services on their Transition Services Office web page.
 Each year, beginning in September, the Transition Services Office offers a series of five workshops called the MCPS Transition Information for Parents and Students (TIPS), that provides essential transition planning information on adult services; Montgomery College; post-secondary education; integrated employment and vocational training; and independent living, community participation, and continuing and adult education.

 Which local organizations and colleges provide support programs for students on the autism spectrum?